Yetzirah Workshops

 *As we want our offerings to be accessible to all, there is a pay-what-you-can option if this pricing is a hardship.

 Eve Grubin is the author of the collections of poems: Morning Prayer (Sheep Meadow Press, 2005), The House of Our First Loving, a chapbook, (Rack Press, 2016), and Grief Dialogue, a chapbook, (Rack Press, 2022).
 Her next book of poems, Boat of Letters, is forthcoming from Four Way Books.
 She teaches at NYU London and The Poetry School.
-More information acn be found at www.evegrubin.com.
+More information can be found at www.evegrubin.com.
 Visit Eve’s profile in our Discover Jewish Poets database.

 “Songs of the Grass: